zelmo-ingeniero/zelmo-ingeniero.github.io/docs/hard-to-remember-commands.md

 - Run `blkid` to get the UUID of one determined block device
 - Run `chage -l` to list the user properties
   - And `chage -E -1 user` to do that the user never will expire
+- Run `tcpdump -i ens192 port 17630` to use `tcpdump` to view raw network packages
+- Run `journalctl --vacuum-time=30d` to clean journal logs older than 30 days

 ## Tar and Zip